 One year I made all sorts of body care items.
 I got a few different kinds of melt and pour soap bases, along with a few scents and additives.
 Made some scrubby soaps in one scent for the men, a creamier soap in a different soap for the women.
 I made some bath fizzies (also called bath bombs), sugar scrubs, and lip balms.
 I had to order the containers and citric acid (for the fizzies) online, but most of the supplies for the other things can be found locally.

 One year, I found this little idea online.
 You get a whisk (like for beating eggs), and some chocolate kisses wrapped in Christmas colors.
 Put some of the kisses into the whisk by spreading the wires just a bit.
 Then wrap in plastic wrap & some ribbon.
 Attach a note that says, "We Whisk You a Merry Kissmas!"
 We found whisks with green and red handles in the dollar section of Target that year.
-It's kind of hokey, but my daughter was maybe two or three years old, and enjoyed passing them out to everyone.
-It was her gift to everyone. :-)

 In more recent years, I make jewelry for the women on my list.
 I use sterling silver and gold-fill (I do this as a business, too), which can get pricey.
 But nice pieces can be made with base metal, too.
 If you go with base metal (which will be so much more affordable), the one place to consider going with sterling silver or gold-fill (not plated) is with ear wires.
 Or make an effort to find ear wires labeled "hypoallergenic."
 It's still not fool-proof, but do what you can to make sure the recipient won't have a reaction to regular base metal ear wires.

 I recently got some more equipment, so I'm going to try to make some soldered jewelry (soldered with a torch).
 Sometimes I wonder if the women get tired of jewelry year after year, but everyone seems thrilled.